CZ-NIC/yangson/docs/yangson-man.rst

       module-or-submodule-name ['@' revision-date] '.yang'

+.. option:: -P, --pickled

+   This option indicates that *<in_file>* contents is to be interpreted as a serialized (pickled) data model object.
+See also :option:`--dump` option.

 .. option:: -s <validation_scope>, --scope <validation_scope>

    This option specifies validation scope, and is only relevant when